1 year living in Los Angeles....CHECK! Now, I am finally ready to share my story on how I landed my first job in L.A. before I made the big move.

 IMPOSSIBLE?
 NO!
 CHALLENGING?
 YES...

 Many people (like me) plan to move to Los Angeles to work in the entertainment industry only after they secure a job, but unfortunately this doesn't normally work that way in Hollywood.
-Landing a job in Los Angeles before you move is more challenging than in other parts of the country because it is so competitive with others determined to achieve the same goals.
+Landing a job in Los Angeles before you move is more challenging, because it is so competitive with others determined to achieve the same goals.
 Your resume will probably be ignored just because you don't already live in Los Angeles, because most jobs expect you to start ASAP.

 So, straight up just moving to L.A. is what most people do and I thought was my only option after doing thorough research.
 But, after deciding I was up for the challenge and that I should probably listen to my parents advise that it wasn't smart to go without a job, I found another way.